lpsinger/userguide/procedures/index.rst

 improved calibration, de-glitching, or computationally deeper parameter estimation).
 Updates will be sent up until the position is determined more accurately by public announcement of an unambiguous counterpart.
-At that point, there will be no further localization updates until the publication of the event in a peer-reviewed journal.
+At that point, there will be no further sky localization updates until the publication of the event in a peer-reviewed journal.

 **At any time**, we can **promote** an extraordinary candidate that does not